natlogica/hundred-days/r1-log.md

 ### R1D5
 Learning about using a for loop to iterate through a list.
 Can also iterate through numbers in range().
 Today's project was to create a password generator with the desired sequence of numbers, letters and symbols with an end result that is random and unique.

+### R1D6
+For today's lesson, we visited reeborg.ca, Reeborg's World.
+This educational site lets you write short scripts to move a robot across a grid.
+Some of the topics covered today were defining custom functions and using while loops.
+For today's project, a more complex series of steps to move Reeborg through a maze was required.